-All Farmer’s Market products are Certified Organic and produced with Organic Farming methods.
+All Farmer’s Market Foods products are Certified Organic and produced with organic Farming methods.

 Organic refers not only to the food itself, but also to how it is produced.
 Organic food production is based on a system of farming that mimics natural ecosystems and maintains and replenishes the fertility of the soil.
 Organic foods are produced without the use of synthetic chemical pesticides and fertilizers.
 Organic foods are minimally processed to maintain the integrity of the food without artificial preservatives or irradiation.
 Organic foods are not genetically engineered.